qntkhvn/ctv-sportsanalytics/SportsAnalytics.md

 ###  Modeling

--   `r pkg("BradleyTerry2")` provides functions and examples for fitting Bradley-Terry models to paired comparison data.
+-   `r pkg("BradleyTerry2", priority = "core")` provides functions and examples for fitting Bradley-Terry models to paired comparison data.
 Packages `r pkg("BSBT")` (Bayesian Spatial Bradley-Terry) and `r pkg("BTdecayLasso")` (Bradley-Terry Model with Exponential Time Decayed Log-Likelihood and Adaptive Lasso) provides implementations to extended versions of the Bradley-Terry model.
 -   Methods for estimating the Elo rating system in sports can be found in `r pkg("elo")`, `r pkg("welo")`, `r pkg("EloOptimized")`, `r pkg("EloChoice")`, and `r pkg("EloRating")`. `r pkg("PlayerRatings")` also offers implementations to other rating systems, including Glicko, Glicko-2, and Stephenson, in addition to Elo.
 - A wide variety of functions for modeling in sports analytics is available in the R base package (e.g. `lm()` and `glm()`).
 In addition, other CRAN Task Views such as `r view("Bayesian")`, `r view("MachineLearning")`, `r view("Spatial")`, and `r view("SpatioTemporal")` may contain appropriate packages for applying statistical methods to sports.